afshinamighi/Courses/basecamp/readme.md

 <details>
 <summary>Learning Outcomes</summary>

-As a result of participating in **PyCamp:Part Two**, students will be able to:
+As a result of participating in **BaseCamp:Part Two**, students will be able to:

 1. [todo: Python in progress]
-2. [todo: to be rephrased and aligned] Professionals skills: In Unit Two the following skills are covered:
+2. [todo: to be rephrased and aligned] Professionals skills: In Arch Two the following skills are covered:
 	- Apply and reflect on time management
 	- Research & problem solving
 	- Presentation of products/assignments